fabnicol/mkg_docker_image/README.md

 > $ sudo docker build -t mygentoo:1.0 .

 Adjust with the tag name you want (here mygentoo:1.0).
-Allow for some time (possibly several hours) to build, as all is built from source.
+Allow some time (possibly several hours) to build, as all is built from source.

 ### (Optional) Compress the image